 - Birth Education and Parent Craft for the Intended Parents

 Ask if the hospital will provide ‘parent craft’ and birth education for the intended parents.
 The birth and parent craft classes are usually offered to pregnant people and their partners, but your surrogate probably doesn’t need to attend.
 If you are not comfortable attending a hospital birth class as intended parents, you might like to have private birth classes with a midwife who is LGBTQI+ friendly and understands the complexity of surrogacy arrangements.
 My intended parents and I had our own birth education session with a private doula which was tailored for our needs and very helpful.
+You might be interested in the Surrogacy Podcast Episode with Sheridon Byrne, doula and birth educator.

 - Intended Parents in the birthing suite or theatre.